How To Set Up A Facebook Ad Account And Navigate It

 They pop up everywhere; your newsfeed, your sidebar, even in your Messenger!

-Most people are aware of Facebook Ads, and more importantly, 3 out of 4 people in your audience have probably made a purchase because of them.
+Most people are aware of Facebook Ads. and more importantly, 3 out of 4 people in your audience have probably made a purchase because of them.

-That’s why I put together these step-by-step instructions.
+So that’s why I put together these step-by-step instructions.

-I’ll walk you through how to set up a facebook ad account and creating your first campaign in your ads manager.
+I’ll walk you through how to set up a Facebook ad account and creating your first campaign in your ads manager.

-But before we dive into the fun, creative side, we have to get you set up with a Facebook Ad Account, aka Business Manager, so you can launch your ads on Facebook.
+But before we dive into the fun, creative side, we have to get you set up with a Facebook ad account, aka Business Manager, so you can launch your ads on Facebook.

 So let’s pull back the curtain and take a peek behind the scenes where the “Ad work” happens!